Eastern Air Lines Flight 66: Accident

 At 16:05, on final approach to Runway 22L, the aircraft entered a microburst or wind shear environment caused by the severe storms.
 The aircraft continued its descent until it struck the approach lights approximately 2400 ft from the threshold of the runway.
 After the initial impact, the plane banked to the left and continued to strike the approach lights until it burst into flames and scattered the wreckage along Rockaway Boulevard, which runs along the northeast perimeter of the airport.
 (Note: In the aftermath of the crash, Rockaway Boulevard was closed for some time.)
 Of the 124 people on board, 107 passengers and six crew members (including all four cockpit crew members) were killed.
 The other 11 people on board, including nine passengers and two flight attendants, were injured but survived.
 (Note: Although the NTSB's final report only lists 112 "fatal" injuries, a total of 113 people died as a result of the crash.
 One fatality, a passenger who initially survived the crash but died 9 days later, was officially recorded by the NTSB as a "nonfatal" injury.
 In its final report, the NTSB explained that at the time, 49 CFR 830.2 defined "fatal injury" as an injury that results in death within 7 days of an accident.
 In accordance with regulation, the NTSB counted this deceased passenger among the 12 "nonfatal" injuries.
 The regulation has since been revised, and as of February 2016, any injury resulting in death within 30 days is now deemed a "fatal injury".)

-The accident was the deadliest single-aircraft accident in United States history to date, and would remain so until the 1979 crash of American Airlines Flight 191.
-The victims included New York Nets player Wendell Ladner, Episcopal Bishop of Louisiana Iveson B. Noland, and construction executive Saul Horowitz Jr.
+The accident was the deadliest single-aircraft accident in United States history to date, and would remain so until the crash of Pacific Southwest Airlines Flight 182 on September 25, 1978 in San Diego, which killed 135 persons on the Boeing 727, and nine more on the ground and in the Cessna which collided with it.
+This unfortunate record was surpassed only eight months later, with the crash of American Airlines Flight 191 on May 25, 1979, which killed 273 and still stands as America's deadliest.
+The victims of the Eastern crash included New York Nets player Wendell Ladner, Episcopal Bishop of Louisiana Iveson B. Noland, and construction executive Saul Horowitz Jr.